-The second reason is a concern about the quality of informed consent in a situation where many of the subjects may be poor and illiterate.
+The second reason is a concern about the quality of informed consent in a situation where many of the subjects may be poor, illiterate, and marginalised.
 It is alleged that the women were not made aware that their disease could develop into cancer without treatment.
-Because there was no written consent, there is uncertainty about what the women were actually told.
+Because there was no written consent, there is considerable uncertainty about what the women were actually told.
 As described above, women were informed that their lesion “could either regress to normality or progress to a higher grades of atypicality”.
 Was this enough, especially for women who already had high-grade dysplasia with a possibility their disease could advance to early invasive cancer during follow-up?

-Lastly, was there a failure in the professional care of some women?
+Lastly, there appears to be a failure in the professional care of some women.
 The women subjects were recruited by gynaecologists at their local hospitals, where they had gone to seek care for another condition, and they had agreed to help the gynaecologists to research their pre-cancerous condition.
 Yet when their disease progressed to CIS, or to early invasive cancer, these same clinicians, it is suggested, did not take steps to ensure they received timely care.
 Instead such patients were sent to the regional cancer hospital which, according to the WHO case study, had a very long waiting list, so that by the time some of these women were seen by the oncologist the lesion had progressed to a higher level (3).
 Other commentators on the WHO case study have already raised these concerns (29, 30).
 If clinicians ask their patients to take part in research, they have a professional obligation to their welfare during and even after the study.

 The concerns and confusion about the Indian study of dysplasia might have been resolved if a public inquiry had been held in the 1990s.
+Even at this stage, releasing the records of the 1997 inquiry should resolve some of the uncertainties.
 Judicial inquiries held in public allow all sides to be heard and the truth to be told.
 The Cartwright Inquiry in New Zealand has, in the long run, had major beneficial effects on research ethics and clinical practice.
 It led to the establishment of a Health and Disability Commissioner’s office with legal authority to investigate patients’ complaints (31).
-Other important developments included patient advocates, new research ethics committees with half lay membership, and establishment of bioethics teaching in medical schools (32).
-In India there have been more recent and persistent debates about the ethics of randomised trials of cervical screening using different modalities (33).
+Other important developments included patient advocates, new research ethics committees with half lay membership independent of the institutions conducting the research, and establishment of bioethics teaching in medical schools (32).
+Bioethicist Carl Elliott has singled out the Cartwright Inquiry for the magnitude of its effect on research ethics (33).

+In India there have been more recent and persistent debates about the ethics of randomised trials of cervical screening using different modalities (34).
 There are important arguments on both sides of that debate.
 A public inquiry would allow them to be heard and weighed up.

 References